Temasek Junior College: Houses

-The houses are named according to the Greek alphabets and have an association and colour tagged to them.
+The houses are named according to the Greek alphabet and have an association and colour tagged to them.
 These are the Alpha Warriors (Blue), the Beta Knights (Red/White), the Gamma Gods (Yellow) and the Delta Dragons (Green).

 Academic information

 Temasek Junior College offers both the six-year Integrated Programme and a two-year pre-university programme, both leading up to the Singapore-Cambridge GCE Advanced Level examination.
 In 2021, 98% of Temasek Junior College graduates were eligible for university admission, with passes in at least three H2 subjects and a pass in General Paper or Knowledge and Inquiry in a single examination sitting.

 Integrated Programme

 Since 2013, Temasek Junior College offers a six-year integrated programme to all students participating in the Secondary School Joint Admissions Exercise.
 Previously called the Temasek Academy initiated in 2005, the integrated programme leads to the Singapore-Cambridge GCE Advanced Level examination, bypassing the Singapore-Cambridge GCE Ordinary Level Examination.
 TJC continues to accept students who sat for the GCE 'O' Level examination through the Joint Admissions Exercise (JAE).